Polychrome table lamp made of turned wood, carved and varnished

 Description

-Polychrome table lamp made of turned wood, carved and lacquered in shades of green, blue, and powder pink with silver leaves.
-The base is artificially patinated using micro-wear technique as shown in the photo.
+Polychromed table lamp made of turned wood, carved and lacquered in shades of green, blue, and powder pink with silver leaves.
+The base is artificially patinated using micro-application techniques as shown in the photo.
 This is an artifact from the Florentine company Bartolozzi & Maioli from Florence, made around 1960.
 The lampshade is handcrafted from cream-colored, curly material.
-Fully functional with a large E27 bulb with a power of up to 150 watts.
+Fully functional with a large bulb (E27) with a power of up to 150 watts.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and worth noting.
-The next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, whose name derives from the Portuguese word barocco—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude glamour and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture design.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly understood chest furniture.
+Mythology and ancient times were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details